exbotanical/tabloid/README.md

 A minimalist, extensible text editor.

-Implemented using a piece table data structure, lexer & parser for commands, Knuth–Morris–Pratt search.
+Implemented using a piece table data structure, lexer & parser for commands, <TODO:> search.

 Features: